Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 -  Part 4 of Title 38 of the Code of Federal Regulations, (38 CFR Part 4)

-- **Compensation** - Monetary benifits paid to the veterans to compensate average loss of earning potential from service related conditions.
+- **Compensation** - Monetary benifits paid to the veterans to compensate average loss of earning potential from service related conditions (conditions that occurred or were aggravated during service).

 - **Pension** - Monetary benifits for war time veterans who are permanently and totaly disabled from **non-service** connected conditions or a combination of service connected and non-service connected conditions which are not a result of their own willful conduct.

+- A diagnosis must be rendered when there are findings on clinical exam.
+If you are unsure then you can contact the VES support staff for clarification via `1-800-994-2054` or email at [VESPhysiciansHelp@vesservices.com]( VESPhysiciansHelp@vesservices.com)

 ## The process